Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice

 \subsection{DMRG calculations}

-Another unbiased approach for the calculation of spin correlation functions is the the density-matrix renormalization group (DMRG)~\cite{white1992density,white1993density,schollwock2005density}.
+Another unbiased approach for the calculation of spin correlation functions is DMRG~\cite{white1992density,white1993density,schollwock2005density}.
 Unlike Keldysh pf-FRG computations, which operate at small but finite temperatures, DMRG directly accesses the zero-temperature ground-state properties of the system.

-Our DMRG calculations are, in practice, based on the variational optimization of a matrix product state (MPS) wavefunction.
+Our DMRG calculations are, in practice, based on the variational optimization of a matrix product state (MPS) wave function.
 Once such an MPS representation of the ground state is obtained for a given set of Hamiltonian parameters, the spin correlation functions can be readily computed.
 DMRG is particularly powerful for one-dimensional systems, for which it is known to provide extremely accurate results.
 In our context, this is advantageous for certain phases (e.g., I, III, and IV in the mean-field phase diagram of Fig.~\ref{fig:phasediagram}), which become effectively quasi-one-dimensional due to the reduced couplings along some directions (refer to Table~\ref{tab:phases_hopping}).